KevinMarquette/kevinmarquette.github.io/_draft/2018-01-12-Powershell-switch-statement.md

 ## Multiple matches

-You may have already picked up on this, but a switch can match to multiple conditions.
-This is especially true when using wildcard or regex matches.
-Be aware that you can add the same condition twice and both will trigger.
+You may have already picked up on this, but a `switch` can match to multiple conditions.
+This is especially true when using `-wildcard` or `-regex` matches.
+Be aware that you can add the same condition multiple times and all of them will trigger.

     switch ( 'Word' )
     {